netxms/netxms-doc/admin/concepts.rst

 =======

 For some type of objects |product_name| server start gathering status and configuration information as soon as they are added to the system.
-These object types are: nodes, conditions, clusters, business services.
+These object types are: nodes, access points, conditions, clusters, business services

+[zones health check (if >1 proxies in zone)]

+.
 This process called *polling*.
 There are multiple polling types, usually performed with different intervals:

 +--------------------+----------------------------------------------------------------------------------------------+